SegAnyPET: Universal Promptable Segmentation from Positron Emission Tomography Images: Related Work

 \section{Related Work}

 \textbf{Vision Foundation Models.} Foundation models represent a rapidly expanding field in artificial intelligence research, focusing on developing large-scale, general-purpose models with capabilities applicable across various domains and applications.
 Pioneering vision foundation models have been primarily based on pre-training methods such as CLIP \cite{CLIP} and ALIGN \cite{ALIGN} leverage contrastive learning techniques to train both text and image encoders.
 However, these models primarily excel in tasks that involve mapping images to text, such as classification.
-For foundation model of image segmentation, the Segment Anything Model (SAM) \cite{SAM} represents a new paradigm of image segmentation with universal segmentation ability across different tasks and demonstrates strong potential in addressing a wide range of downstream tasks such as medical image analysis \cite{zhang2024challenges,moor2023foundation}.
+For foundation model of image segmentation, the Segment Anything Model (SAM) \cite{SAM} represents a new paradigm of image segmentation with universal segmentation ability across different tasks and demonstrates strong potential in addressing a wide range of downstream tasks like medical image analysis \cite{zhang2024challenges,moor2023foundation}.

-\textbf{Foundation Models for Medical Image Segmentation.} As a crucial branch of image segmentation, recent studies have explored the generalization ability of SAM to biomedical image segmentation tasks of different modalities and targets \cite{SAM-Empirical,SAM-SZU,ma2024segment}, while some research also focuses on fine-tuning SAM \cite{MedSAM} or adapting SAM-like foundation models \cite{SAM-Med3D,du2024segvol,wong2024scribbleprompt} on large-scale medical datasets.
-These studies indicate that SAM has limited generalization ability when directly applied to medical image segmentation due to the significant distribution gap, and fine-tuning SAM or training promptable segmentation foundation models on medical datasets can improve the unsatisfactory performance \cite{SAM4MIS}.
-Other than developing promptable foundation models for medical imaging, another line of research aims to extend the promptable interactive segmentation manner into end-to-end fully automatic segmentation by auto-prompting \cite{MedLSAM, UR-SAM} or synergy in training supervised segmentation models \cite{zhang2024semisam,li2023segment}.
-However, due to the scarcity of public datasets, existing adaptions mostly focus on structural medical images, while ignoring molecular PET images.
+\textbf{Foundation Models for Medical Image Segmentation.} As a crucial branch of image segmentation, recent studies have explored the application of SAM to the segmentation tasks from multi-modal multi-target biomedical images \cite{SAM-Empirical,SAM-SZU,ma2024segment}, while some research also focuses on fine-tuning SAM \cite{MedSAM} or adapting SAM-like foundation models \cite{SAM-Med3D,du2023segvol,wong2024scribbleprompt} on large-scale medical datasets.
+These studies indicate that SAM has limited generalization ability when directly applied to medical image segmentation due to the significant distribution gap, and fine-tuning SAM on medical datasets can improve the unsatisfactory performance \cite{SAM4MIS}.
+In addition to the adaptation of model architectures, another line of research aims to extend the original promptable interactive segmentation method into end-to-end fully automatic segmentation by auto-prompting \cite{MedLSAM, UR-SAM} or synergy in training supervised segmentation models \cite{zhang2024semisam,li2023segment}.
+However, due to the scarcity of public datasets, existing adaptions mostly focus on structural medical images like CT and MRI, ignoring molecular PET images.